 3. Remove the debris

-First remove junk or anything that will get in the way like lawn furniture, broken garden features, old planters, rusty lawn ornaments etc. Depending on how long the yard has gone without being maintained, the amount of debris that needs to be removed will vary.
-Whether the debris is litter or fallen pine cones, it will need to be removed before mowing begins, removing plants, defining areas, or putting in new plants
+First remove junk or anything that will get in the way like lawn furniture, broken garden features, old planters, rusty lawn ornaments, etc. Depending on how long the yard has gone without being maintained, the number of debris that needs to be removed will vary.
+Whether the debris is litter or fallen pinecones, it will need to be removed before mowing begins, removing plants, defining areas, or putting in new plants

 4. Decide What You’re Keeping (and not keeping)